Students for Sensible Drug Policy

-Students for Sensible Drug Policy (SSDP) is an international nonprofit organization advocacy and education organization with focus on drug policy, war on drugs, marijuana legalization, psychedelics, juvenile justice and youth rights, drug decriminalization, criminal justice reform.
+Students for Sensible Drug Policy (SSDP) is an international nonprofit organization advocacy and education organization with a focus on drug policy, war on drugs, marijuana legalization, psychedelics, juvenile justice and youth rights, drug decriminalization, and criminal justice reform.
 SSDP promotes global youth civic engagement as a tool in reforming drug policy.

 History

 Students for Sensible Drug Policy (SSDP) was founded in 1998 by students at Rochester Institute of Technology, George Washington University, and American University.

 SSDP has expanded from a single chapter in upstate New York created by a handful of students to a network of over 150 chapters worldwide.

+Organization

 Board

 SSDP is governed by a board of directors and a board of trustees, a designated body of the board of directors.
 Together, they are responsible for crafting strategy for the organization, overseeing compliance and financial affairs, and overseeing SSDP’s Executive Director.
 At least two-thirds of the members of SSDP's board of directors are students or young people elected by SSDP's chapters each year during the organization's national Congress.
 As of 2025, Kat Murti is the Executive Director and Karley Snyder is the Board Chair.